 Murata is a master in drawing exciting action scenes and he uses this skill often to add extra panels to a fight.
 He also changes up the dialogue a bit if he has a reason to do so.

-The changes are often met with praise.
+- Usually ONE is fairly enthusiastic about the changes.
 The fight between Boros and Saitama, for example, is awesome in the Manga format partly due to Murata’s contributions.
 Once Murata got in the right mindset of “the power of Boros is that he keeps his dignity even against Saitama” (which caused him to redraw the whole fight from scratch), ONE had little extra comments.

 From what point should you pick up the Webcomic and/or Manga?